MR-COSMO: Visual-Text Memory Recall and Direct CrOSs-MOdal Alignment Method for Query-Driven 3D Segmentation: Methodology

-The framework of our two-stage interactive point cloud segmentation network with a Direct Cross-Modal Alignment module and a Memory Module is shown in Figure \ref{fig2}.
-First, we input the point cloud, the corresponding 2D image, and the text query.
-Then, we apply the designed 3D and 2D Transformer encoders to extract features from the input point cloud and corresponding image, respectively, and generate text features using LLaMa2-7B \cite{llama2} to the text query input after text vectorization.
-Besides, we additionally voxelize the point cloud input and apply the voxel Transformer encoder to get the voxel features.
-After that, we apply the proposed Direct Cross-Modal Alignment module to align the multimodal features.
+The framework of our MR-COSMO, featuring coarse-to-fine query-driven segmentation with Direct Cross-Modal Alignment and Memory Module, is shown in Figure \ref{fig2}.
+We process point cloud, corresponding 2D images, and text query as inputs for each individual query-driven segmentation scenario.
+For point clouds, we employ dual feature extraction: per-point features are extracted via MLP, while voxelized point clouds are processed through a 4-layer 3D transformer with window-shifting to obtain voxel features.
+For 2D images, visual features are extracted using a pretrained ResNet-50.
+Text features are generated with LLaMA2-7B \cite{llama2} after vectorizing queries.
+Finally, our Direct Cross-Modal Alignment module integrates these multimodal features.

 After obtaining the aligned features, the features continue to be updated through a multi-layer multi-scale Transformer network.
 Subsequently, we obtain the bounding box of the target object corresponding to the text query in 3D space through a detection header.
-The 3D point features within the detected bounding boxes and their associated text query features are jointly input into our proposed Memory Module.
+The 3D point features within the detected bounding boxes and their associated text query features are jointly input into the proposed Memory Module.
 Leveraging high-confidence text-visual feature pairs stored in the Memory Module, we iteratively train a binary classifier through an extra loss function.
-This enables progressive refinement from coarse 3D bounding boxes to precise segmentation results, establishing our framework as a two-stage pipeline, as illustrated in Figure \ref{fig1}.
+This enables progressive refinement from coarse bounding boxes to precise segmentation masks, establishing our coarse-to-fine framework, as illustrated in Figure \ref{fig1}.